qrzn23/min/wip/magick/content.md

 (passives).

-(The Grade of the “Portai” is particularly attributed to the element of Spirit ; it refers to the Sun; the Paths of O,*! and are attributed to this degree.
+(The Grade of the “Portai” is particularly attributed to the element of Spirit; it refers to the Sun; the Paths of O,*! and are attributed to this degree.
 See “777” lmes 6 and 31 bis).

 The Pentagrams of Fire.